carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 At minimum a process block must contain a `script` block.

-The `script` block is a string "statement" that defines the command that is executed by the process to carry out its task.
+The `script` block is a String "statement" that defines the command that is executed by the process to carry out its task.
 These are normally the commands you would run on a terminal.

-A process contains only one script block, and it must be the last statement when the process contains input and output declarations.
+A process contains only one `script` block, and it must be the last statement when the process contains `input` and `output` declarations.

-The script block can be a simple string in single quotes e.g. `"samtools index ref1.sorted.bam"` .
+The `script` block can be a simple one line string in quotes e.g. `"samtools index ref1.sorted.bam"` .
-For commands that span multiple lines you can encase the command in the triple quote `"""`.
+Or, for commands that span multiple lines you can encase the command in the triple quote `"""`.

 For example: